 Minimizes Pressure Ulcers

-This indicates the percent of residents who suffered from a pressure ulcer.
-Pressure ulcers, which are also referred to as bed sores, are often caused by patients staying in one position for too long.
-Better nursing protocols can limit the percentage of residents in a nursing home who sustain pressure ulcers.
+This indicates the percent of patients who sustained a pressure ulcer.
+Pressure ulcers are skin damage caused by remaining in one position for too long.

 Minimizes Serious Falls

-This indicates the percentage of patients that suffered from a major fall.
-Falls leading to major injury are considered by many experts to be a measure of the quality of nursing care at a nursing home.
-Major falls resulting in injury are routinely caused by poor nursing care.
+This tells you the percent of residents that sustained a major fall.
+Falls leading to serious injury are considered to be a barometer of the quality of nursing care .
+Major falls are routinely the result of poor nursing care.

 Minimizes Urinary Tract Infections